TommyWabg/switch2-controllers-windows10-dual-layouts/README.md

 * **Windows 10 Native Compatibility:** Resolved the `AttributeError: property is not available...` crash.
 Runs flawlessly on Windows 10 (22H2 and above).
 Windows 11 is still recommanded for 70Hz max bluetooth polling rate, while only 20Hz max on Windows 10 due to the lack of OS driver support for BLE protocol.
 * **Low Latency Bluetooth Mode:** The application now forces Windows Bluetooth LE into `ThroughputOptimized` mode upon connection.
 This drastically drops the connection interval, massively reducing native Bluetooth input delay across the board.
 * **Dynamic Emu Mode Toggle:** You can now instantly switch between Xbox 360 and PS4 (DualShock 4) emulation modes directly from the settings panel.
 This allows you to choose the best protocol for your specific game or platform without restarting the app.
-* **Native Motion Support (PS4 Mode):** Switching to PS4 mode enables native motion sensor reporting via the DS4 protocol.
-This provides enhanced compatibility for Steam Input and games that support native DualShock 4 gyro features.
+* **Native Motion Support (PS4/PS5 Mode):** Switching to PS4 or PS5 mode enables native motion sensor reporting via the DS4 or DualSense protocol.
+This provides enhanced compatibility for Steam Input and games that support native DualShock 4 or DualSense gyro features.
 * **On-the-Fly Layout Switching:** No more multiple executables!
 Instantly toggle between **Nintendo Layout** (matching physical labels) and **Xbox Layout** (standard PC positioning) directly from the UI.
 * **1000Hz Interpolation:** 1000Hz interpolation loop for ultra-smooth, jitter-free gyro motion rendering with both Switch 2 Right Joy-con and Pro Controller. **Gyro Mouse** and **Joy-con Mouse**now output smoother and lag-free movement at 1000Hz.
 Gyro data handed off to other external applications (such as third-party emulators) is transmitted at a consistent, high-frequency 1000Hz rate.
 This transmission is purely non-interpolated; rather than generating synthetic intermediate frames which could introduce latency, the app simply increases the packet delivery rate of real-time physical updates to ensure maximum accuracy and zero artificial delay.
 * **Gyro Racing Wheel Mode (Steering):** Reads the controller's absolute tilt (accelerometer) and maps it directly to the Left Analog Stick's X-axis.